ONSdigital/design-system/README.md

 `yarn test-visual:approve` - This will approve the failures/diff caught by the tests and update the reference images locally on your machine.

+`git lfs push --all origin` - This will push the new reference images to Git LFS.

 You can then commit and push your changes.
 The test images that would have been created when you ran `yest test-visual` are gitignored and the new references images will be pushed to Git LFS.

 ## Build